ertis-research/faas-ddnn-continuum/docs/FaaS on a controlled environment.md

 the stack file at any point in the future, meaning the only required steps for deploying a function are pulling the template and deploying the function.
-Of course, you will eventually need to acquire this knowledge in order to create any meaningful function (for example, providing environment variables or secrets), but is not a cost you pay upfront
+Of course, you will eventually need to acquire this knowledge in order to create any meaningful function (for example, providing environment variables or secrets to your functions), but is not a cost you pay upfront

 [^4]: https://docs.openfaas.com/tutorials/first-python-function/